miso-lims/miso-lims/docs/user_manual/type_data.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Box Sizes" %}

-A box in MISO describes a physical container that holds multiple samples, libraries, dilutions, and/or pools.
+A box in MISO describes a physical container that holds multiple samples, libraries, library aliquots, and/or pools.
 Box sizes define the possible dimensions of these boxes.
 A box size may be marked as scannable.
 This means that the box can be scanned using a bulk barcode scanner (see [Barcode Scanners](site_configuration.html#barcode_scanners)).

 MISO administrators can add, edit, and delete box sizes using the standard interface.
 Box size dimensions cannot be modified if there are any existing boxes using the size.
 A box size can only be deleted if the size has not been used